Journal of Traumatic Stress

 The Journal of Traumatic Stress is the official publication of the International Society for Traumatic Stress Studies.
 It is an interdisciplinary forum for the publication in English of peer-reviewed original papers on biopsychosocial aspects of traumatic stress from authors around the world.

 Papers present empirical research and can focus on diagnosis, assessment, treatment, prevention, education and training, cultural aspects of traumatic stress, and legal and policy concerns.
 Meta-analyses are also published.
 This list is not exhaustive but does capture the core emphases.

-The Journal of Traumatic Stress serves as a primary reference for professionals who study and treat a broad diversity of people exposed to highly stressful and traumatic events (directly or through their occupational roles), such as war, disaster, accident, violence or abuse (criminal or familial), hostage-taking, or life-threatening illness across all nations and populations.
+The Journal of Traumatic Stress serves as a primary reference for professionals who study and treat a broad diversity of people exposed to events of traumatic stress with life threat in some form, such as war, disaster, accident, violence or abuse, or hostage-taking across all nations and populations.

-Access current and recent issues of JTS (for members only)
+Access current and recent issues of JTS (members only)

-Be the first to know when new research publishes.
+Be the first to know when new trauma research is published.
 Sign up for Journal of Traumatic Stress content alerts.